trevp/tlslite/README.md

 * fix testsuite when run on Windows
 * fix interoperability issue in DHE key exchange (failure happening in about 1 in 256 negotiations) caused by handling of Server Key Exchange messages
+* Fix incorrect handling of Extended Master Secret with client certificates, follow RFC recommendations with regards to session resumption.

 0.6.0 - 2016-09-07